 Proxies and Timeline Resolution

-One of the most powerful features of Resolve is how quickly you can change timeline resolution non destructively (at resolutions matching or less than your source media resolution), and for RAW formats you can change decode or playback debayer resolution.
-This allows you to drop resolution and debayer quality temporarily to ensure playback performance for editing, and then ramp it back up for grading where real-time playback is perhaps not so critical.
+One of the most useful features of Resolve is how quickly you can change timeline resolution non destructively.
+In addition, for RAW media formats you can change decode or playback debayer resolution.
+This means you can drop your resolution and debayer quality temporarily to ensure playback performance while you’re editing, and then ramp it back up for grading where real-time playback is perhaps not so critical.

 In situations where dropping debayer quality and/or timeline resolution still doesn’t result in real-time playback on a particular system (most likely a laptop), there are a couple of ways to handle it.
-One way is to have Resolve create Optimized Media, these are lower resolution, compressed proxies (copies) of your high res camera source files.
-These temporary files are entirely handled by Resolve and can work very well for your edit, you then relink to your original full res camera files for grading and delivery.
+One way is to have Resolve create Optimized Media.
+Optimized Media files are lower resolution, compressed proxies (copies) of your high resolution camera source files.
+These temporary files are entirely handled by Resolve and can work very well for your edit, you can then relink to your original full res camera files for grading and delivery.

 Resolve’s Render Cache is also a very useful tool enabling a background render of a particular shot, sequence, or even an entire timeline to a intermediary codec to ensure real-time playback.

 Your GPU is everything!
 It is more important than your CPU or system RAM (both of which should be up to the task too).

 DaVinci Resolve offloads intensive image processing to the GPU.
 It also employs YRGB 32-bit floating point processing for exceptional color precision.

 Ideally, in a desktop PC, this should be a dedicated GPU just for image processing in addition to the graphics card running your desktop GUI (user interface).
 In the case that you are using a laptop or any system with a single, or integrated GPU you can still run Resolve, but performance will be compromised compared to a dual or multi-GPU system.